The Kampung Boy: Town Boy

 Town Boy is the sequel to The Kampung Boy.
 Published in 1981, it continues Mat's story in the multicultural city of Ipoh, where he attends school, learns of American pop music, and makes new friends of various races, notably a Chinese boy named Frankie.
 Mat capers through town and gets into mischievous adventures with his friends.
 He and Frankie bond through their common love of rock-and-roll and playing air-guitar to Elvis Presley's tunes above the coffee shop run by Frankie's parents.
 As Mat grows into his teens, he dates Normah, "the hottest girl in Ipoh."
-Town Boys story is a collection of Lat's reminiscences about his teenage days in Ipoh, an account of "the days before [he] moved to the capital city to venture into life as an adult... and later a professional doodler."
-The cartoonist wanted to publicise his knowledge of music and write a subtle story about friendship.
-Frankie is representative of the diverse friends Lat made in those days through a common love of music.

-The book's layout is more varied than The Kampung Boys, featuring "short multi-panel sequences with giant double-page-spread-drawings."
-Comics artist Seth commented that Lat's drawings are filled with "vigor and raw energy", "entirely based on eccentric stylizations but grounded with an eye capable of wonderfully accurate observation of the real world."
-At certain points, crowd scenes spread across the pages of the book, filled with "Lat's broadly humorous and humane" characters.
-Comics journalist Tom Spurgeon said after readings such scenes: "There are times when reading Town Boy feels like watching through a street fair after it rains, everyday existence altered by an event just enough to make everything stand out.
-You can get lost in the cityscapes."
+As of 2012, Town Boy had been reprinted 21 times.
+It has also been translated into French and Japanese.